min69u/Reforestation/README.md

-## What do you get when you cross a rabbit with a water hose?
-Hare spray.
+## How do you make holy water?
+You boil the hell out of it.